EigenFunction271/CariPasalTGBot/README.md

    - Click on "API" in the left sidebar
    - Under "Personal access tokens", click "Create a token"
    - Fill in the token details:
-     - Name: "Loophole Project Tracker" (or your preferred name)
+     - Name: "Loophole Project Tracker"
      - Expiration: Choose based on your needs (e.g., 1 year)
-     - Scopes: Select the following:
+     - Scopes: Select:
-       - `data.records:read` (to read project and update records)
+       - `data.records:read`
-       - `data.records:write` (to create and update records)
+       - `data.records:write`
-       - `schema.bases:read` (to read base structure)
+       - `schema.bases:read`
    - Click "Create token"
    - **IMPORTANT**: Copy the token immediately!
 It will look like `patXXXXXXXXXXXXXX`
      - You won't be able to see it again after leaving the page
      - Store it securely (e.g., in a password manager)
-     - You'll need it for the `.env` file

-   > **Note**: Airtable is deprecating API keys in favor of Personal Access Tokens.
-API keys will stop working after January 2024.
-This setup uses the new Personal Access Token system.

 4. Get your Base ID:
    - Open your base